New York Travel Tips

 Additionally, you can also take public transportation.
 All 3 airports have air-trams, subways, and buses going into NYC.

-Google Maps or City Mapper will be able to give you exact directions and trains you need to take.
+Google Maps or City Mapper will be able to give you the exact directions and trains you need to take.

 New York Travel Guides and Itineraries